m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

 You are allowed to pick between three options.

  1. The bet is for \$1100.
-To win, you have to specify the author for each of the 11 papers correctly.
+To win, you have to specify the true author for each of the 11 papers correctly.
  2. The bet is for \$1000.
-To win, you have to pick 10 of the 11 papers and specify the author for each of those 10 papers correctly.
+To win, you have to pick 10 of the 11 papers and specify the true author for each of those 10 papers correctly.
  3. The bet is for \$900.
-To win, you have to pick 9 of the 11 papers and specify the author for each of those 9 papers correctly.
+To win, you have to pick 9 of the 11 papers and specify the true author for each of those 9 papers correctly.

 In each option, if you are correct, you win the money, but if you are incorrect, you have to pay the money.
  - Which option do you pick?
- - How do you specify the author for the papers that you chose?
+ - How do you specify the true author for the papers that you chose?
  - Justify your decisions.